 Back to the birthday bugs…

 Let’s come full circle.
-I wanted my friends to try bugs for my birthday.
+I wanted my friends to eat insects for my birthday.
 I used a social situation to compel people to try insects for the first time and it worked.
 I know this is a vast oversimplification of House’s work and my birthday fun is not meant to be a perversion of his suggestions.
 Instead, I had fun with a little experiment that I called, “Let’s bring a bag of crickets into a fancy Santa Monica lounge and see what happens.”
 And I was pleasantly surprised.
 Not only did my friends try the insects, but several strangers, bartenders, and even the BOUNCERS opened up for a new food experience.

 Ideally, I would have served them something a bit more delicious than a cricket.
 BUT a new group of individuals learned, “Oh hey – bugs are edible too!”
 And that’s the goal here at Bugible 🙂